-Call for applications KIU PhD scholarship-program in Interdisciplinary Ukrainian Studies
+Call for applications KIU PhD programme in Interdisciplinary Ukrainian Studies

-The KIU Graduate Program is the first structured doctoral program in Germany on Ukrainian studies.
-The program offers up to 15 early career researchers from various disciplines the unique opportunity to conduct intensive research on aspects of history, culture, state, society and conflict related to Ukraine.
-The program offers 9 PhD scholarships plus 6 positions for associated doctoral students.
-The whole duration of the program is 36 months, starting in April 2025.
-Within these 36 months, KIU scholarship holders will receive a stipend of monthly 1.300€.
-Scholarships are only eligible for non-German nationals.
-The positions for associated doctoral students are open to all applicants regardless their nationality.
+The KIU Graduate Programme is the first structured doctoral programme in Germany on Ukrainian studies.
+The programme offers up to 15 early career researchers from various disciplines the unique opportunity to conduct intensive research on aspects of history, culture, state, society and conflict related to Ukraine.

-At one of the most inspiring research locations, the European University Viadrina, which is located directly on the German-Polish border, and in the excellent research environment of the KIU, which includes the most important Berlin research institutions (ZOiS, Humboldt Universität zu Berlin, Freie Universität Berlin, Berlin-Brandenburg Academy of Sciences and Humanities and the Wissenschaftskolleg Berlin), our PhD students will become part of the endeavor of establishing Ukrainian studies in Germany.
+At one of the most inspiring research locations, the Viadrina, which is located directly on the German-Polish border, and in the excellent research environment of the KIU, which includes the most important Berlin research institutions, our PhD students will become part of the endeavor of establishing Ukrainian studies in Germany.

-The KIU invites interested master's graduates to apply in the PhD program entitled:
+The KIU invites interested master's graduates to apply to participate in the PhD programme entitled: